 - Receives reports from the Audit & Risk Committee; and

-- Directs the president and the USGC with respect to issues of governance, administration, and significant non-compliance with this policy.
+- Directs the President and the Vice-President, Administration and Finance with respect to issues of governance, administration, and significant non-compliance with this policy.

 6.2.
 Audit & Risk Committee